kdeldycke/e107-importer/readme.txt

 * Add a minimal FAQ.
 * Add an overview of features in description.
 * Update source code repository location.
+* Remove patching of Kubrick theme to support comments on static pages.

 = 0.9 =
 * "One-click migration" instead of multiple step process (more user-friendly).